datacommonsorg/docsite/custom_dc/deploy_cloud.md

 1. Disable **Startup CPU boost**.
 1. Click the **Variables and Secrets** tab.
 1. Click **Add variable**.
-1. Add the same environment variables, with the same names and values as you did when you created the [data management run job](#/custom_dc/data_cloud.html#env-vars) You can omit the `INPUT_DIR` variable).
+1. Add the same environment variables, with the same names and values as you did when you created the [data management run job](/custom_dc/data_cloud.html#env-vars) You can omit the `INPUT_DIR` variable.
-   Tip: You can copy from the job by going to
 1. Add a variable for the `MAPS_API_KEY` and set it to your Maps API key.
 1. Click **Done**.
 1. Click **Deploy**.

-1. Follow the screen output to see the status details of the operation.
+Follow the screen output to see the status details of the operation.
 Once it completes, a link to the deployed image is listed at the top of the page.
 Click on the link  to see the running instance.

-For future deployments, select **Edit & Deploy Revision** from this page to select a new repository / container and locate the link to the running instance.
+## Manage the service

+Every time you make changes to the code and release a new Docker artifact, or restart the [data management job](/custom_dc/data_cloud.html#run-job), you need to restart the service as well.
+To do so:

+1. Go to the https://console.cloud.google.com/run/ page, click on the service you created above, and click **Edit & Deploy Revision**.
+1. Select a new container and click **Deploy**.